An institute of applied complexity advancing knowledge and practice.

 What's the difference between the Institute and the Studio?

 The Institute is our public-facing work — research, courses, lectures, and the library.
-Everything here is open to individuals.
+Everything here is open to individuals and organisations.
 The Studio is where we work directly with organisations on strategic design projects.
 Same ideas, different application.

 Who is the Institute for?

-Anyone working in complex environments.
-Product leads, strategists, policymakers, designers, founders, consultants.
-If you've ever felt like the standard frameworks don't quite fit your situation, this is for you.
+Anyone working in complex environments: leaders, teams, service or product leads, strategists, policymakers, designers, founders and consultants.
+If you’ve ever felt that standard frameworks don’t quite fit your situation, this is for you.

-No. They're grounded in research but designed for practitioners.
-Expect concepts you can apply immediately, not credentials to hang on a wall.
+Our work is grounded in research but translated into concepts and practices you can apply immediately, not credentials to hang on a wall.

 What does "transdisciplinary" actually mean?